Bombshell Theatre's Intimacy Advocacy

 Bombshell Theatre Co. proudly supports and utilizes the work of intimacy education in the theatre.
 It is our goal to provide an artistic workspace that encourages consent, boundaries, safety, and comfort to all those working under our care.
 We believe the practice of this in any production, of any genre or age, promotes an environment of communal trust that allows for creativity to thrive.
 Physical and emotional boundaries are not artistic limitations, they are instead invitations to explore a wide scope of creative possibilities safely and effectively.
 Not only do we aim to provide this positive culture in our productions, we strive to have those involved, especially our youth performers, bring the normalization and expectation of consent with them to all of their future theatrical and personal endeavors.

-Marcee Doherty-Elst is Bombshell Theatre's Resident Intimacy Consultant.
+Marcee Doherty is Bombshell Theatre's Resident Intimacy Director.
 Through her trained guidance, Bombshell Theatre is commited to providing Intimacy Training and Consultation to all of those working with us.

 BOMBSHELL THEATRE'S